The Punch Mayweather Never Saw

 Undercard III: The Jewelers 🔔

-Ice 💎, like CRE, has historically been one of the go-to assets for moving monies out of the view of creditors, taxmen and divorcing spouses – the Atavist banger on Rechnitz from last year gets into detail.
+Ice 💎, like CRE, has historically been one a go-to asset for moving monies out of the view of creditors, taxmen and divorcing spouses – the Atavist banger on Rechnitz from last year details this.
 And Rechnitz has long straddled both these nebulous worlds.

-Remember that Mayweather’s purported CRE bets go well past that Upper Manhattan portfolio.
+Remember that Mayweather’s 💌 w/ CRE goes well past Upper Manhattan.

 • He also supposedly bought into a 10M sf office portfolio controlled by 601W Companies (Mark Karasick, Harry Skydell, among others).

 • And he supposedly partnered w/ the Nakashes and the Gindis to buy a piece of the fmr.
 Versace mansion.
-Again, another bizarro statement to TRD supposedly from Mayweather: “Eli Gindi and the Nakash family are real estate royalty.”
+Again, another bizarro statement to TRD attributed to Mayweather: “Eli Gindi and the Nakash family are real estate royalty.”

-We say “supposedly” b/c given what we’ve seen so far from Mayweather/Vada, it’s hard to tell what deals were consummated and what were more akin to pre-fight trash talk.
+We say “supposedly” b/c given what we’ve seen so far from Mayweather/Vada, it’s hard to tell what was actually consummated and what was more akin to pre-fight trash talk.

-Mayweather’s attorney on the action is Leo Jacobs, a curious choice for such high-stakes litigation given that his specialty is bankruptcies/restructurings.
-Mayweather is asking the court to grant at least $175M in damages, plus punitive damages, and demand a full paper trail from the defendants.
+Mayweather’s attorney here is Leo Jacobs, a curious choice for such high-stakes litigation given that his specialty is bankruptcies/restructurings.
+Mayweather is asking the court to grant at least $175M in damages, plus punitive damages, and to force the defendants to produce a full paper trail.

-While the details of this case are CRE catnip, the broader takeaway – an elite athlete allegedly hoodwinked by those closest to him – is unfortunately as old as sport itself. 🥊
+The details of this case are a particularly tasty breed of CRE catnip.
+Unfortunately, the broader takeaway – an elite athlete allegedly hoodwinked by those closest to him – is as old as sport itself. 🥊

 Rechnitz-Mayweather (Insiders-Only Bonus Content 🔒 )